florenceasitwas/site/_sources/paatz-smn.md

 Maria Novella; by Bernardo Rossellino and his workshop, 1451/52; made of white marble on a red base.
 The most important parts have been preserved: the dead woman on an implied sarcophagus, above a canopy with two angels pulling back the curtain (183).
-Altarpiece, Adoration of the Shepherds, above God the Father and Glory of the Angels, by Giovanni Battista Naldini, inscribed and illegibly dated, unveiled in 1573 (184).
+Altarpiece, *Adoration of the Shepherds*, above God the Father and Glory of the Angels, by Giovanni Battista Naldini, inscribed and illegibly dated, unveiled in 1573 (184).
 Wall tomb of Blessed John of Salerno (+ 1242), founder of the Dominican foundation of S. Maria Novella; imitation of the tomb of Beata Villana, workshop of Vincenzo Danti, 1571 (185); with modern additions.

 Third bay (patrons of the altar since around 1570: the Sommaia family).
-Altarpiece, Presentation in the Temple, by Giovanni Battista Naldini, inscribed and dated 1577 (186).
+Altarpiece, *Presentation in the Temple*, by Giovanni Battista Naldini, inscribed and dated 1577 (186).
 Neo-Gothic doors to the left and right of the altar (cf. p.
 701).

 Fourth bay (the altar is dedicated to St. Thomas Aquinas); wall tomb of Ruggiero Minerbetti (+ 1280), by Silvio Cosini, dated 1530 (187); marble sarcophagus and trophies, framed by pilasters, covered by an architrave.
-Altarpiece, Deposition from the Cross, by Giovanni Battista Naldini, inscribed and dated 1572 (188); tomb of Tommaso Minerbetti (f 1499); wall tomb, around 1550/65 (?), using an older wall tomb (around 1400), of which the right pillar and the base still survive; all other parts added afterwards, archaizing architrave (189).
+Altarpiece, *Deposition from the Cross*, by Giovanni Battista Naldini, inscribed and dated 1572 (188); tomb of Tommaso Minerbetti (f 1499); wall tomb, around 1550/65 (?), using an older wall tomb (around 1400), of which the right pillar and the base still survive; all other parts added afterwards, archaizing architrave (189).
 Holy water basin in the